graphql/graphql-spec/spec/Section 5 -- Validation.md

 Fragment definitions are referenced in fragment spreads by name.
 To avoid ambiguity, each fragment's name must be unique within a document.

-Inline fragments are not considered fragment definitions, and unaffected by this validation rule.
+Inline fragments are not considered fragment definitions, and are unaffected by this validation rule.

 For example the following document is valid: